kawong14/Price-Prediction/README.md

 ## Feature Importance:
 ![picture](Base_Model_Feature_Importance.png)

-## Results from a sample company (Netflix): no unique features added
+## Results From A Sample Company (Netflix): No Unique Features Added
 *  It should be noted that stocks with a higher beta are more difficult to predict based off the volatility
 ![picture](BaseModel_Results.png)

-## After some features were added to the Netflix model
+## After Some Features Were Added To The Netflix Model:
 ![picture](nflx_model_updated.png)